Antonio Pérez (statesman): Arrest and trials

 In early 1590, Antonio Pérez was questioned under torture but he only confessed very vaguely implying the king was behind the killing.
 At this point he believed he may be sentenced to die and so, again, he planned his escape.
 On 19 April, with the help of his wife, Juana Coello, who was eight months pregnant, in the evening, he escaped his prison in Madrid.
 The escape was very carefully planned.
 With two loyal men, he rode all night trying to gain the border of Aragon, a separate kingdom with laws that protected him.
 In spite of his age and his poor physical state after being tortured, they rode all night changing horses along the Royal Posts.
 A second group followed a short while later, disguised as servants of a nobleman, with the purpose of tiring the Posts' horses and thus making them unavailable should any officers of the king try to follow.

 Once in Aragon they rested in the Monastery of Santa María de Huerta, then in Aragon (although this is not the case today as the border was later moved).
 A group of followers came to join them there with fresh horses and, further on, a military escort.
 He demanded the judicial process known as manifestación de personas, a form of habeas corpus which guaranteed his due process under the laws and justice of Aragon (fueros) and this was immediately granted.
 With this, he could not be extradited to Castile without a formal judicial process.
 He then moved slowly towards Zaragoza while he raised his supporters.
 On May 1 he entered triumphantly in Zaragoza surrounded by his followers and escorts.
 There he was put in the prison of manifestados subject to the justice of Aragon which for him meant protection from the king and the judicial process in Castile.
 In the prison of manifestados Antonio Pérez had great liberty.
 He received his friends and prepared his defence.
 He had access to all his documents which had been sent to Aragón even before his escape.

 In the meanwhile, the king had immediately set the judicial process in motion.
-On 23 April, even before Antonio Pérez had arrived in Zaragoza, a new judicial process was initiated by the king against Antonio Pérez in Aragon accusing him of being responsible for the murder of Escobedo, of having given the king false information with the purpose of getting him to approve the extrajudicial killing, of using secrets of State for his own ends and of falsifying messages to the king as he deciphered them as well as having escaped from prison.
+On 23 April, even before he had arrived in Zaragoza, a new judicial process was initiated by the king against Antonio Pérez in Aragon accusing him of being responsible for the murder of Escobedo, of having given the king false information with the purpose of getting him to approve the extrajudicial killing, of using secrets of State for his own ends and of falsifying messages to the king as he deciphered them as well as having escaped from prison.

-On 1 July, the judge in Madrid, Rodrigo de Arce, issued a death sentence against Antonio Pérez.
+On 1 July, in Madrid, the judge Rodrigo de Arce, issued a death sentence against Antonio Pérez.